affinidi/laravel-hybridauth-affinidi/README.md

     ?>
 ```

-3. Create `LoginRegisterController.php` file under `app\Http\Controllers`, which has actions to perform normal login, logout, affinidi login and its callback.
+3. Create `LoginRegisterController.php` file under `app\Http\Controllers`, which has actions to perform normal login, logout, affinidi login and its callback, reference can be found [here](playground\example\app\Http\Controllers\LoginRegisterController.php)

 ```
 <?php